MBTA Careers FAQ

 The Department of Organizational Diversity and Civil Rights is committed to monitoring the MBTA's EEO policies to ensure that they are applied fairly and consistently.

-No. Although the MBTA does not sponsor non-US citizens, if you are on a visa, or sponsored by a separate entity, you are welcome to apply for open positions.
-International students taking part in CPT or STEM OPT programs through a university are eligible for internships, co-ops and full-time jobs with the MBTA.
+Although the MBTA is an Equal Opportunity Employer, all employees must be legally authorized to work in the United States on an unrestricted basis (the MBTA does not sponsor non-US citizens).
+However, if you have an unrestricted work authorization, or are sponsored by a separate entity, you are welcome to apply for open positions.
+International students taking part in CPT / STEM / OPT programs through a university are eligible for internships and co-ops with the MBTA.
+In compliance with federal law, all persons hired will be required to complete a Form I-9 to verify their identity and eligibility to work in the U.S.

 Some MBTA positions are hired through contractors as found below.